 Jordan is the co-editor of Proskauer’s commercial litigation blog, “Minding Your Business,” and is a co-author of a chapter on the use of graphics and demonstratives at trial in the leading commercial litigation treatise in New York.

 A significant portion of Jordan’s practice is dedicated to representing and counseling professional sports leagues and teams in a wide variety of areas, including antitrust and competition issues, arena leases, and general contractual and governance issues.
-Among the firm’s industry clients he has represented are the ATP Tour, the WTA Tour, Major League Baseball, Major League Soccer, the National Hockey League, and the New Jersey Devils.
+Among the firm’s industry clients he has represented are the ATP Tour, the WTA Tour, Major League Baseball, the National Football League, Major League Soccer, the National Hockey League, and the New Jersey Devils.
 For more than ten years, Jordan co-authored a bimonthly column entitled “Letter from America” in Sports Law Administration and Practice, a leading industry publication in Europe.

 Recent sports representations include:

-- WTA Tour, obtaining an order enjoining parties from proceeding with an action they had filed in a foreign court and compelling them to arbitrate their claims, and a related order by a foreign court dismissing claims filed in there for lack of jurisdiction.
+- WTA Tour, obtaining an order enjoining parties from proceeding with an action they had filed in a foreign court and compelling them to arbitrate their claims, and a related order by a foreign court dismissing claims filed there for lack of jurisdiction.

 - Major League Soccer, obtaining summary judgment dismissing federal antitrust and RICO claims brought by a former promoter of international exhibition soccer matches.